mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 passive open).
 The resolution of Remotes from higher-layer information (URIs, hostnames) is architecture-dependent.

+### Bound Remote

+[EDITOR'S NOTE: write me, this is a remote with currently active addresses. half a socket.]

 ## Local

 A Local represents all the information about the local endpoint necessary to establish an Association or a Listener: interface and port designators, as well as certificates and associated private keys.

+[EDITOR'S NOTE: Transport protocol selection should be bound to Local.]

+### Bound Local

+[EDITOR'S NOTE: write me, this is a local with currently active addresses. half a socket.]

 ## Path